2nd Battalion, Royal Inniskilling Fusiliers (British Army)

 19/07/1943 (Killed in Action)

-Fusilier Robert Gildea was born in 1907, and was the son of Robert and Hester Gildea.
+Robert Gildea was the son of Robert and Hester Gildea.
 He was born on 5th October 1906 in Cookstown.
 His father had been in the army and was a painter.
 Robert worked as a farm labourer.
 While in service he was ‘batman’ to Colonel Pennyfeather-Evans.
-Robert served with his cousin, Jim McCullough with the 2nd Royal Inniskilling Fusiliers in France before evacuation to Dunkirk, when they where then posted to Madagascar, India.
-The Battalion took part in the invasion of Sicily and mainland Italy.
+The 2nd Battalion of the Royal Inniskilling Fusiliers took part in the invasion of Sicily.
 Fusilier Robert Gildea was killed in action at the Battle of Lemon Bridge, Sicily on 19th July 1943, aged 36.

 Catania War Cemetery is 7 kilometres south-west of Catania.
 From Catania Airport follow the tangenziale (main road) towards the A19 (in the direction of Palermo).
 Before reaching the A19 the cemetery is signposted.
 Cemetery address: Stradale Passo del Fico - 95121 Catania Zona Industriale (CT) Sicily.